-TFL 1st instalment: £921.25 (25% of £3,685)

-FG 1st instalment: £1,078.75 (25% of £4,315)
+- TFL 1st instalment: £975 (25% of £3,900) - FG 1st instalment: £1,025 (25% of £4,100)

 Student A withdraws from the course before the start of the 2nd term.
-The HEI reduces Student A's fee liability to £500.
+The HEP reduces Student A's fee liability to £500.
 SLC will claw back £1,500 of the fee that has been paid.

-The claw back amount will be split in the proportions that the last termly payment was made in, i.e. 46.10% TFL ((921.25 / 2000) x 100) and 53.90% FG ((1078.75 / 2000) x 100).
+The claw back amount will be split in the proportions that the last termly payment was made in, i.e. 48.75% TFL ((975/2000) x 100) and 51.25% FG ((1025/2000) x 100).

-Claw back of TFL = $(46.10/100) \times £1,500 = £691.50$

-Clawback of FG = $(53.90/100) \times £1,500 = £808.50$
+- Claw back of TFL = (48.75/100) x £1,500 = £731.25 - Clawback of FG = (51.25/100) x £1,500 = £768.75

-£691.50 is clawed back from the tuition fee loan that has been paid for this AY, and £808.50 is clawed back from the fee grant.
+£731.25 is clawed back from the tuition fee loan that has been paid for this AY, and £768.75 is clawed back from the fee grant.

-The student's new liability or outstanding TFL is now £229.75 ((£921.25-£691.50)
+The student's new liability or outstanding TFL is now £243.75 ((£975-£731.25)

-Fees - Part Time
+Fees - Part-time

-- 12. Students who start a course on or after 1 September 2014 must be in attendance for two weeks in every academic year of the course before the HEI confirms attendance.
-Students are not liable for any tuition fee loan until attendance has been confirmed. - 13.
-Part-time tuition fee loan will be paid to the HEI in three 'termly' instalments, the first following confirmation from the HEI that the student has attended / undertaken the course for two weeks, and following the second and third liability points.
-The HEI does not need to confirm continuing attendance at the second and third liability points; the second and third instalments will be made unless the HEI indicates that the student has withdrawn or suspended their studies before each liability point.
-The three liability points will be set as follows: - •The date two weeks after the student starts the course - •The first day of the second term of the academic year - •The first day of the third term of the academic year. - 14.
-The three instalments of part-time tuition fee loan per academic year will be paid in proportions of 25% / 25% / 50%. - 15.
-See paragraph 62 onwards below for information on tuition fee support payments after a transfer during the academic year. - Please note: Payment of part-time course grant, dependants' grants and DSAs will continue as per the process described (However no payment of course grant or dependants' grants can be released until the HEI has confirmed that the student has attended / undertaken the course for two weeks in every academic year if the student starts the course on or after 1 September 2014). - 17.
-There are no changes to the 2014/15 part-time package for courses that commence before 1 September 2014.
-For students on part time courses that began before 1 September 2014 and remain on the 'Fee Grant package of support' the same applies.
-Their entitlement following a change of circumstances should be assessed as detailed in the specific 2014/15 guidance chapter for 'Part Time Students'. - 18.
+Students who start a course on or after 1 September 2014 must be in attendance for two weeks in every academic year of the course before the HEP confirms attendance.
+Students are not liable for any tuition fee loan until attendance has been confirmed.

+Part-time tuition fee loan will be paid to the HEP in three 'termly' instalments, the first following confirmation from the HEP that the student has attended / undertaken the course for two weeks, and following the second and third liability points.
+The HEP does not need to confirm continuing attendance at the second and third liability points; the second and third instalments will be made unless the HEP indicates that the student has withdrawn or suspended their studies before each liability point.
+The three liability points will be set as follows:

+- •The date two weeks after the student starts the course; - •The first day of the second term of the academic year;

+•The first day of the third term of the academic year.

+The three instalments of part-time tuition fee loan per academic year will be paid in proportions of 25% / 25% / 50%.

+See section 17 below for information on tuition fee support payments after a transfer during the academic year.

+Please note: Payment of part-time course grant will be paid in one instalment.
+(However, no payment of course grant can be released until the HEP has confirmed that the student has attended / undertaken the course for two weeks in every academic year if the student starts the course on or after 1 September 2014.)

+For students on part-time courses that began before 1 September 2014 and remain on the 'Fee Grant package of support' the same applies.
+Their entitlement following a change of circumstances should be assessed as detailed in the specific guidance chapter for 'Part-time Students'.

 The relevant date (three months from the beginning of the academic year) will be 1st December, 1st April, 1st July or 1st October, depending upon whether the academic year of the course in question begins on 1st September, 1st January, 1st April or 1st July respectively.
-Therefore, if a student has withdrawn from the course before the relevant date, and the institution has confirmed or agreed that the student will not be resuming the course later in that academic year, or at all, no grant or fee loan or fee contribution loan is payable for fees. - 19.
-If, on the other hand, the student is in attendance on the relevant date but then withdraws later in the academic year, the grant for fees or fee loan or fee contribution loan is payable.
-The fact that the student may withdraw later in the year, or may indeed have withdrawn by the time that the fees are actually paid, does not affect their payment.
-The only circumstance where the fee payment is revisited is where there is a revised financial assessment
+Therefore, if a student has withdrawn from the course before the relevant date, and the institution has confirmed or agreed that the student will not be resuming the course later in that academic year, or at all, no grant or fee loan or fee contribution loan is payable for fees.